-as of December 31, 2023
+as of December 31, 2024

-This document presents the consolidated financial statements of Tarkett as of December 31, 2023.
-The statutory auditors' report appears on the page 57.
-The statutory additions report appears on the page 37.
+This document presents the consolidated financial statements of Tarkett as of December 31, 2024.
+The statutory auditors' report appears on the page 60.
+The statutory auditors' report appears on the page 60.
 This document is a non-binding "free" translation from French in English as no legal value other than an informative one.
-Should there be any difference between the French and the English version, only the text in French language shall be deemed authentic and considered as expressing the exact information published by Tarkett.
-Should there be any difference between the French and the English version, only the text in French language shall be deemed Should there be any difference between the French and the English version, only the text in French language shall be deemed Should there be any difference between the French and the English version, only the text in French language shall be deemed Should there be any difference between the French and the English version, only the text in French language shall be deemed Should there be any difference between the French and the English version, only the text in French language shall be deemed Should there be any difference between the French and the English version, only the text in French language shall be deemed Should there be any difference between the French and the English version, only the text in French language shall be deemed Should there be any difference between the French and the English version, only the text in French language shall be deemed Should there be any difference between the French and the English version, only the text in French language shall be deemed Should there be any difference between the French and the English version, only the text in French language shall be deemed Should there be any difference between the French and the English version, only the text in French language shall be deemed
+Should there be any difference between the French and the English version, only the text in French language shall be deemed Should there be any difference between the French and the English version, only the text in French language shall be deemed Should there be any difference between the French and the English version, only the text in French language shall be deemed Should there be any difference between the French and the English version, only the text in French language shall be deemed Should there be any difference between the French and the English version, only the text in French language shall be deemed Should there be any difference between the French and the English version, only the text in French language shall be deemed Should there be any difference between the French and the English version, only the text in French language shall be deemed Should there be any difference between the French and the English version, only the text in French language shall be deemed Should there be any difference between the French and the English version, only the text in French language shall be deemed Should there be any difference between the French and the English version, only the text in French language shall be deemed Should there be any difference between the French and the English version, only the text in French language shall be deemed Should there be any difference between the French and the English version, only the text in French language shall be deemed Should there be any difference between the French and the English version, only the text in French language shall be deemed

-Consolidated Financial Statements as of December 31, 2023
+Consolidated Financial Statements as of December 31, 2024